cperrault14/Pandas-Challenge/README.md

     Here are some concepts that were covered in this Pandas Project:

       a.
-Calling out Depencies to access Pandas library
+Calling out depencies such as Pandas library to access its functions

       b.
 Assigning variables in Jupyter Notebook